 OTHER DEGREE AND CERTIFICATE OPTIONS

-Several programs within and outside of the CED offer Graduate Certificates that allow students to develop a specialty, such as Native American Studies, Museum Studies, or Geographic Information Systems, while persuing their degree.
+Several programs within and without the CED offer Graduate Certificates that allow students to develop a specialty, such as Native American Studies, Museum Studies, or Geographic Information Systems, while pursuing their degree.
 Students in the MHP program may use their electives to work towards the certificates listed here.
 Some programs, such as the Historic Preservation Studies Certificate, offer special tracks for undergraduate students and those who have already completed their master's degree.